 So you see, at 34, I saw, what I really wanted to pursue.

 I never knew it could be real.
 OK, I admit, I never knew this culture still existed.
 My husband received the Pe’a tattoo led to him being appointed as the high chief in Savai’i.

 Most foreigners who had gone to Samoa would speak of the food, the waterfalls and island life.
 But seeing how my husband had become a big part of its core is beyond my imagination.
 This I never knew I would get to see.
 Chiefs from all Savai’i’s villages came together to hail the next high chief.
 The songs they sing, the ceremony they conduct and the words they exchange gave me goosebumps.
 We were served food, service and time.
 I am blessed to have taken part in it and I am blessed to be a faletua who would help and cater to the high chief.

 CELEBRATION OF UNION

 Being celebrated by the people around you, your family, your friends and most of all, your spouse is truly a blissful experience.
-One of the best views I had was before I made a Thank You speech on my wedding.
-People were dressed up very nicely, cheering and clapping on their feet, wishing my husband and I all the best and just feeling pure love and enjoyment.
+One of the best views I had was before I made a Thank You speech at my wedding.
+People were dressed up very nicely, cheering and clapping on their feet, wishing my husband and me all the best and just feeling pure love and enjoyment.
 I don’t remember eating enough that whole day.
-Until now, I don’t have the exact words to describe such high.
+Until now, I don’t have the exact words to describe such a high.

 And to that, a shout out to my husband for you are the greatest blessing.
 The vision that we share for our budding family completes me.
 Thank you for being my other eye.
-There are things that you make clear for me.
+There are things that you make clear to me.
 And there are things that you see with me that I may not be able to do so if it’s just me.